We look at how to get COVID-19 vaccinated in Colombia. Also, Jeff shares his experience as an expat getting COVID-19 vaccinated in Colombia.

 Many Medellin Guru readers have asked about getting COVID-19 vaccinated in Colombia.
 So, we look at this in this article.
 And Jeff, the founder of Medellin Guru, shares his experienced it getting COVID-19 vaccinated in Colombia with two Pfizer doses.

-Note that tourists are not eligible for COVID-19 vaccinations in Colombia.
-And for expats in Colombia, you need a Colombian visa and cedula and be affiliated with an EPS insurance provider in Colombia to be eligible for a COVID-19 vaccination.
+Editor note: tourists originally were not eligible for COVID-19 vaccinations in Colombia.
+Originally for expats in Colombia, you needed a Colombian visa and cedula and be affiliated with an EPS insurance provider in Colombia to be eligible for a COVID-19 vaccination.

 How Do the COVID-19 Vaccinations Work in Colombia?

 Vaccinations in Colombia through the existing Colombian health system.
 People registered with EPS insurance will be called to vaccination appointments at their local EPS walk-in clinics.
 Or you can schedule a vaccination using the Mi Vacuna app for cell phones.